haliltprkk/SocketProgramming/README.md

 # Warnings

--you can click type e when you want to finish the program.
+-you can type e when you want to finish the program.

--don't forget click e when you finish your process otherwise YOu need to change port number for each side.
+-don't forget type e when you finish your process otherwise YOu need to change port number for each side.